Mexico City is suddenly on everyone's travel radar, and with good reason - the city is home to some of the best museums, art, and food in the world.

 Presidente Masaryk 407, Polanco | Website

 Wondering how we feel about this restaurant?
 Well, if we could eat at Biko every single night for the rest of our lives, we would.
 Biko is rated the 43rd best restaurant in the world and the 6th best restaurant in Latin America.
 Dine here once and you will understand why.
 Biko gets everything right - the service, the food, the ambiance, and the wine are perfection.
 The menu, influenced by both Basque and Mexican cultures, is divided into modern small plates and more traditional large dishes, both of which are plated like works of art.
-You have the option of a tasting menu, but we recommend ordering a la carte so you can try more (we were passing our plates back and forth all night despite the funny looks from across the restaurant).
+You have the option of a tasting menu, but we recommend ordering a la carte so you can try more.
 Our favorite dishes were the camarones (shrimp), papada con maiz queso (pork jowl with corn cheese), and pato con melon y jamon (duck with melon and ham).
 We shared a bottle of wine, 7 main dishes, and 2 desserts and the bill came to $170 USD including tip (so, yeah, this is a steal if you ask us).
 Definitely make reservations in advance.

 #WildTerrians Tip: You are going to order dessert here, maybe even 2-3 to share (don't worry, the gym will be there tomorrow).
 Our favorite was the pay de lemon con merengue (lemon pie with merengue).